Don Bluth Entertainment: Goldcrest and downturn (1988–1992)

 During the production of The Land Before Time, development work was already beginning on the studio's next feature.
 Sullivan had been keen to fund the next feature with a combination of the studio's own revenue and Irish investment, as opposed to Hollywood producers; the deal with Goldcrest (which had an Irish office) would make this possible.
 Working under Goldcrest also afforded director Bluth more free rein over the development of the story than under Amblin and Spielberg.

 Early ideas for a dog-based story starring Burt Reynolds had been mooted after the completion of The Secret of NIMH, but never progressed beyond rough storyboards.
 The idea was revisited in late 1987 and developed into a feature-length story, titled All Dogs Go to Heaven.
 The film entered full production in late 1988, following directly on from The Land Before Time.

 In 1989, during the production of All Dogs Go to Heaven, Pomeroy and several original crew members left the Dublin studio to return to the United States, setting up a studio in Burbank, California named West Olive, later to become Sullivan Bluth Animation Studios.
 The new studio handled some of the animation for All Dogs Go to Heaven, as well as some television commercials.
 The move helped strengthen the studio's presence in the North American market, and early promotion for All Dogs Go to Heaven included a presentation at the 1989 San Diego Comic-Con and sales of animation cels from previous productions.
 Initially, the new American studio handled only the rough animation, with the drawings then sent to the Dublin studio for cleanup, ink-and-paint, and shooting.
 As the studio expanded, it took on more and more of the animation process, with the paper animation completed there and sent to Dublin for Xerography and painting.

 All Dogs Go to Heaven was completed in late 1989, opening in November.
 On Pomeroy's insistence, some cuts were made to bring the film down from its initial MPAA rating of PG to a G rating.
 Like their previous feature, the studio's latest would be going head-to-head against Disney's newest release, this time The Little Mermaid.
 Critics gave mixed reviews, with some drawing unfavorable comparisons with The Little Mermaid.
-Commercially, it fell short of the studio's previous two features, grossing $27 million domestically.
-However, it was a great success when released on home video; accompanied by a $13 million advertising campaign, the video sold over three million copies in the first month alone, topping the charts and becoming one of the top-selling VHS releases of all time.
+Commercially, it fell short of the studio's previous two features, grossing $27 million domestically, but it was a great success when released on home video; accompanied by a $13 million advertising campaign, the video sold over three million copies in the first month alone, topping the charts and becoming one of the top-selling VHS releases of all time.